conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 requirements are already installed, conda will not update those packages to the latest version.

-In this case, if you would prefer that conda update all dependencies to the latest version that is compatible with the environment, set update_dependencies to ``True``:
+If you prefer to update only the packages given explicitly at the command line and avoid updating existing installed packages as much as possible, set update_dependencies to ``False``:

 .. code-block:: yaml

-   update_dependencies: True
+   update_dependencies: False

 NOTE: Conda still ensures that dependency specifications are satisfied.
 Thus, some dependencies may still be updated or,